KeckObservatory/epics-grafana-datasource/README.md

 This backend plugin provides a Grafana connection to the [SLAC EPICS archiver appliance](https://github.com/slacmshankar/epicsarchiverap).

+The plugin was written by Paul Richards (prichards@keck.hawaii.edu) based on the Grafana backend plugin SDK, in a mixture of Go and Typescript.
+It is in regular use at the Keck Observatory with Grafana 7.1, and is periodically enhanced for our data analysis needs.

 ### Building

 Installation on a Fedora/CentOS system should be similar to other Linux installs.
 This is not an exhaustive list of steps, your install will vary.